tomhiggins/TermuxSSHDsetup/README.md

    Once Mounted you can access the files and directoris on the Android device from any app/program (example, file managers, Atom editor, Libre Office, etc etc)

 # To Mount to the Android/Termux Directories from a Chromebook / ChromeOS

+- Install the SFTP File System service if you do not already have it
+- Select the SFTP File System
 ![alt tag](https://github.com/tomhiggins/TermuxSSHDsetup/blob/master/Screenshot%202017-04-29%20at%205.17.20%20PM.png)

+- Fill in the options.
 ![alt tag](https://github.com/tomhiggins/TermuxSSHDsetup/blob/master/Screenshot%202017-04-29%20at%205.19.48%20PM.png)

+- Enjoy
 ![alt tag](https://github.com/tomhiggins/TermuxSSHDsetup/blob/master/Screenshot%202017-04-29%20at%205.21.09%20PM.png)

 # Links to sources